coreos/fleet/Documentation/api-v1.md

 #### StopUnit

-Request that the unit be started on its machine.
+Request that the unit be stopped on its machine.
-If this unit is not already loaded, this command will fail.
+If this unit is not loaded, this command will fail.

 - **unitName** (string): unique identifier of unit